 The lender initiates the foreclosure by filing a complaint with the court.
 The complaint is served (given) to the homeowner, along with a summons.
 You'll get a limited number of days to respond by filing an answer to the complaint.
 The answer is your opportunity to address each allegation in the complaint, which means you can deny those that you believe are inaccurate.
 You may also bring up defenses against the foreclosure and claims you may have against the lender.
 If you don’t respond, the plaintiff may seek a default judgment.

-On the other hand, if you file an answer, the lender cannot obtain a default judgment.
+On the other hand, if you file an answer, the lender can't obtain a default judgment.
 At this point, the lender will most likely file a motion for summary judgment.
 This type of motion requests that the court grant judgment in favor of the lender because there is no dispute as to the important facts of the case, the homeowner’s defense lacks merit, or the homeowner didn't prove wrongdoing on the part of the lender or servicer.
 If summary judgment is denied, then a trial will occur.

 If the lender is granted summary judgment (or you lose at trial), the court will enter a final judgment of foreclosure against you and your property will be sold at a foreclosure sale.